digipres/publications/ipres/ipres-2010/papers/babs2-a-new-phase-a-new-perspective-in-digital-long-term-preserv.md

 notes_url: null
 parent: iPRES 2010
 presentation_url: null
+publication_type: paper
 size: 181245
 source_name: iPRES
-title: 'BABS2: A NEW PHASE, A NEW PERSPECTIVE IN DIGITAL LONG-TERM PRESERVATION – AN EXPERIENCE REPORT FROM THE BAVARIAN STATE LIBRARY: Paper - iPres 2010 - Vienna'
+title: 'BABS2: A NEW PHASE, A NEW PERSPECTIVE IN DIGITAL LONG-TERM PRESERVATION – AN EXPERIENCE REPORT FROM THE BAVARIAN STATE LIBRARY'
-type: paper
 year: 2010
 ---